-This information can be used to identify hazardous industries, occupations, and activities.
-It also can assist in developing safer workplaces and preventing injuries.
-The results of most recent surveys are found in Appendix A.
+The information obtained from either the CFOI, SOII, or the Commission's database can be used to identify hazardous industries, occupations, and activities.
+It also can assist in the development of safer workplaces and in the prevention of injuries.
+The injury and illness rates calculated based on the most recent surveys are found on pages 19-22.
+Lost workday and fatality statistics are found in Appendix A.